Yuri05/Dapagliflozin-Model/Evaluation/Input/Content/Section3_Results_and_Discussion.md

 The model was evaluated covering data from studies including in particular

 * intravenous and oral administrations.
-* single and multiple dose .
+* single and multiple doses.
 * a dose range of 2.5 to 500 mg.
 * fasted and fed state administrations.